Hashkafa: Non-Orthodox hashkafas

 Taken at its broadest and simplest definition, hashkafa is the overarching Torah principles that guide human action.
-In that sense of the word, the term hashkafa is significant to almost all Jewish denominations that mutually associate with certain principles listed in the Torah, especially on a humanistic and philosophical level.
-One such example is the principle of tikkun olam—taken to mean fixing the world and making it a better place—which is a nonsectarian belief.
+In this sense, the term is significant to nearly all Jewish denominations that share certain tenets articulated in the Torah, particularly from a humanistic and philosophical perspective.
+One such example is the principle of tikkun olam, taken to mean fixing the world and making it a better place, which is not a sectarian belief.
 Reform Jews, Conservative Jews, and Orthodox Jews all value and emphasize this principle, but each endeavor to fulfill this concept differently based upon their respective traditions.
 Nonetheless, the term hashkafa itself generally is used only within the Orthodox community and refers solely to their guiding philosophies.